User Interface Guide

 2. Module Library (Sidebar)

 Located in a collapsible sidebar, this is your toolbox.
-It contains every node available in Arps Euclidya, categorized by function.
+It contains every node available in Arps Euclidya, organized into categories: I/O, Modulation, Generators, Pattern, Combinatorial, Pitch & Range, Routing, Filter, and Utility.

 3. Macro Control Panel